meesch4/CSCE315-DBMS/Inventory.md

-# CSCE 315 DBMS Phase 2 Sub-phases Inventory
+# CSCE 315 DBMS Phase 3 Sub-phases Inventory
-## Parser
-Grammar: Completed (Final check if time permits)

-Commands: [converting parse tree into corresponding SQL]: All commands are implemented.
-Needs to be double checked

-Query: Completed.
-Needs to be double checked
-## Internal DB
-DB structure: Table structure completed.
-Currently working on algorithms for insertion, creation, etc..
-(Trevor)

-Shunting Yard algortihm: Writing ShuntingYard class (Neil)
+1) Load and save(serialize and deserialize) tables to files
+2) Figure out what we're supposed to do for the GUI
+3) Design & create the GUI
+4) Figure out how to write stored procedures(SQL ) and retrieve their results for querying the database with the GUI

-## Due date Oct 3
+## Due date Oct 14